Harika-SVL/Ansible/notes.md

 ![Alt text](shots/11.PNG)

-* Now the public key to linuxmachine 'ssh-copy-id username@ipaddess'
+* Now the public key to linux machine 'ssh-copy-id < username >@ipaddess'

 ![Alt text](shots/12.PNG)

-* connect to the machine using private key 'ssh -i <path-to-private key> username@ipaddress'
+* Connect to the machine using private key 'ssh -i < path-to-private key > username@ipaddress'
-* Generally private keys created will have extension of .pem i.e we create a Service account public and private key.
+* Generally private keys created will have extension of .pem (i.e we create a Service account public and private key).
 * Copy the service account public key to all the servers and also disable the password based authentication

 ## Setting up sudo permissions